joeykokinda/MBC2025/README.md

 ### Twitter Integration

 - **Inline Market Cards** - Market cards appear directly in your Twitter/X timeline
-- **Toggle Button** - Floating button in the top-right corner to show or hide market cards
+- **DEGEN MODE** - Floating button in the top-right corner to show or hide market cards
 - **Real-time Detection** - Automatically finds markets related to tweets as you scroll

 ## Installation